 Animal Welfare Team Leader

-I approached the University of Chester's animal studies department, via their amazing Business Hub, and pitched the idea of a study to look into the behavioural effects of Reiki on rescue dogs.
-So data gathering is now under way, and you can see Dennis on the left, enjoying the side-effects of my sending distance Reiki to one of his kennel-mates, during a data collection day in July 2021.
+You can see Dennis on the left, enjoying the side-effects of the Reiki in the room, during one of my distance Reiki sessions to his kennel-mates, during a data collection day in July 2021.
 I should mention that when I first met him, Dennis was an incredibly skittish, fearful boy who shied away from my hands and kept trying to hide behind me.
 From one extreme to the other!
 Don't you just love that moment of "must.....keep....eyes..... zzzzzz".

-If you have any questions about Animal Reiki, you can drop me a message below, subscribe, and follow me on Social Media!
+If you have any questions about Animal Reiki, you can drop me a message below, subscribe to my newsletter, and follow me on Social Media!